AlexWang1987/alexwang1987.github.io/foundations/html/html.md

 There are tons of **Sematic Markups** [Complete W3.org HTML5.1 Reference](http://www.w3.org/html/wg/drafts/).

 ## Block-level / Inline-level Element
-The most common element is `<div>` which is generally used to divide our document into smaller block areas containing children.
+The most common element is `<div>` which is generally used to divide our document into smaller block areas containing its own children.